MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

     - Save vault contracts long calculations of staking optimization, thus to save gas.
     - Keep vault contract insulated from future algorithm upgrades of staking optimization.
 - Consideration
-    - Input may not idealistically consistent inside itself, because idealistic snapshot of multiple chain state is impossible logically.
+    - Input may not be idealistically consistent inside itself, because an idealistic snapshot of multiple chain states is impossible logically.
     - Output staking portfolio may not be completely/perfectly implemented, because input may have errors and there are unpredictable price slippages sneaked into the calculation.
 <br>